Ptolemy IX Soter: Regime

-In August 115 BC, Ptolemy IX travelled down the Nile to Elephantine in order to celebrate the festival there in honour of the Great God of the Nile – a traditional Pharaonic duty which was meant to give thanks for the inundation and ensure the success of the next.
+In August 115 BC, Ptolemy IX travelled down the Nile to Elephantine to celebrate the festival there in honour of the Great God of the Nile – a traditional Pharaonic duty which was meant to give thanks for the inundation and ensure the success of the next.
 The fact that Ptolemy IX carried this ritual out personally, rather than letting a local priest carry it out in his stead, shows the extent to which Ptolemy embraced the Pharaonic role.

 It is possible that construction of certain buildings occurred during the first reign of Ptolemy IX.
-This would have included work on the Dendera Temple complex and on the temple in Edfu.
+This would have included work on the Dendera Temple complex and the temple in Edfu.

 Relationship with Rome

 A Roman embassy led by the senator Lucius Memmius, arrived in Egypt in 112 BC.
-As part of his visit, he was given a tour of the Fayyum region.
+As part of his visit, he was given a tour of the Faiyum region.
 Papyrus letters survive that instruct all local officials to treat him with the greatest respect and provide him with the most luxurious accommodation.
 The visit is a sign of the extent to which the Ptolemies now sought to conciliate the Roman Republic.
-It is also an early example of Roman tourism in Egypt, which would become a major phenomenon in the Roman imperial period.
+It is also an early example of Roman tourism in Egypt, which would become a major phenomenon in the Roman Empire.
 A set of four graffiti at Philae provide evidence for another set of early Roman tourists.
-Dated to 116 BC, they are the earliest known examples of the Latin language to be found in Egypt.
+Dated to 116 BC, they are the earliest known examples of the Latin language found in Egypt.